jpavelka/IMSE780/md_src/sections/linear_programming/intro.md

 {colabGist:1_mwxc4xRRVjaMDZL0ObAc0ROqqw5UrJ3,9c7e1b589a3efb40590606ba6eed102f}

+### Model/data separation

+Our Python models from the last notebook certainly work for the sample problem, but that's about it.
+The real power of programming comes when you can write one bit of code that can be applied in a wide range of contexts.

+Our sample LP is in the form of a _resource allocation problem_, where the decision is how much to engage in a certain set of possible activities, while staying within the bounds of the available resources.
+We'd be better off to use Python to set the _model logic_ for such a problem, leaving placeholders where we can inject the particular _problem data_ for any given instance.
+We'll do that in the next notebook.

+{colabGist:1Tml3o4GoJ1QuaZsLAEBQIk38spQygs2t,0a3d429db92daf96fac2eeb23a3197f7}

 ## LP forms {#sec:lpForms}

 We're _almost_ ready to talk about algorithms for solving LPs, but first we should make a note on some different forms LPs can take.
 Crucially, it will turn out that all the forms we talk about here are, in a sense, equivalent.
 Thus no matter the specifics of how an LP is presented, we know we'll be able to solve it using the general methods.